What to expect from Mad Max? World Series goes to Game 7

 A pair of teams that began spring training under sunny skies in February, working out side-by-side in the complex they share in Florida, now meeting in late October under the retractable roof at Minute Maid Park for the biggest prize of all.

-Unable to pitch Game 5 on Sunday night because of nerve irritation near his neck that required a cortisone shot, the three-time Cy Young Award winner is set to start this all-or-nothing showdown.
+Unable to pitch Game 5 on Sunday night because of nerve irritation near his neck that required an injection, the three-time Cy Young Award winner is set to start this all-or-nothing showdown.

+“The cortisone shot worked.
+That relieved the pressure on the nerve,” Scherzer said.

+“Everybody has the belief in me and the doctors that I could get right and be ready,” he said.

+“Max is starting tomorrow,” manager Dave Martinez said.
+“We got him up knowing that if the game is tied or we were up a run we might have to use him.
+He wanted to go down there and just throw and get loose.
+We scored some more runs and I immediately shut him down.”

-But whether the Game 1 winner, known for his incredible intensity, will be able to cut loose at full force, we’ll soon find out.
+Whether the Game 1 winner, known for his incredible intensity, will be able to cut loose at full force, we’ll soon see.

-“Max will pitch until his neck decides he can’t pitch anymore,” Martinez said before the game.
-“I can’t see myself telling Max, ‘You’re only going to go 75 pitches.’
-He’s going to want to go out there and go as long as he can.”
+“We don’t know if he’s healthy or not.
+We’re going to find out in the first inning,” Astros star Carlos Correa said.

 If Scherzer returns and wins, it might well go down in sports lore, along with Curt Schilling’s bloody sock, Kirk Gibson hobbling around the bases and the night Willis Reed limped back on the court at Madison Square Garden.